Explore the unknown

 Several explorer teams are now rushing out!
 But what lies beneath the surface of the Earth?
 Rumour abounds of dinosaurs and great over-sized vegetation, of lost civilizations and technology beyond your wildest dreams.
 In Hollow Earth lies great potential for discovery and fame, are you the one who brings back the artefact that could change everything?

 Hollow Earth is your setting to explore and develop.

 What you find there is up to you to describe in Hollow Earth Expedition Letter Larp!

 This is where you can find all the player characters already participating in HEX Letter Larp.
 We will post them all here as they come in.
-We now have 38 out of the 56 published.
+We still have more to publish.